Bloodborne Pathogens

 Wrong.
 You don't need to be actively bleeding for transmission to occur.
 Blood can be present in tiny amounts—on a surface, in a needle hub, even

 Understanding the public health angle is crucial when addressing outbreaks linked to bloodborne pathogens.
 Communities affected by these risks must stay vigilant, knowing that transmission doesn’t depend on dramatic symptoms but on the presence of infectious material.
-This reality underscores the importance of preventive measures and education designed for real-world scenarios.
+This reality underscores the importance of preventive measures and education built for real-world scenarios.

 It’s also vital to appreciate the role of viral load—a factor often overlooked in public discussions.
 A person with a high concentration of virus in their system carries a greater risk of spreading infection, making monitoring and early intervention essential.
 This insight reinforces why targeted screening and educational campaigns are so valuable.